-PlayMakers Repertory Company Presents The World Premiere Of THEY DO NOT KNOW HARLEM
+PlayMakers Repertory Company Presents The World Premiere of THEY DO NOT KNOW HARLEM

-PlayMakers Repertory Company member Kathryn Hunter-Williams is directing They Do Not Know Harlem.
+The PlayMakers Repertory Company production of They Do Not Know Harlem begins previews on March 1 and runs through March 12.

 Playwright and performing artist Tristan André (As You Like It, The Public/Shakespeare in the Park) summons the spirit of James Baldwin in the world premiere of They Do Not Know Harlem at PlayMakers Repertory Company.